kct2020/goutpal-com-skeleventy/site/tophi/index.md

 		</tr>
 		<tr id="natural">
 			<td>Dissolving Tophi Naturally</td>
 			<td>I'm currently investigating what gout sufferers are mainly concerned about when they ask about dissolving tophi naturally.
 That is, are you concerned if it can be done?
 Or are you convinced that tophi can be dissolved naturally - but not sure how?
-Let me know at the feedback links below.</td>
+Let me know at <a href="/blog/contact-keith-taylor-at-goutpal/">my contact details</a>.</td>
 		</tr>
 	</tbody>
 </table>